-- Pets allowed
+Pets allowed

 The Aurea Restaurant and Lounge is on-site.
 It's a great place to enjoy some small plates and local and international wines.

 Rooms here start at around $244 a night.
 Discover additional ratings and reviews on the Renaissance Stanford Court Hotel on Booking.com.

 950 Mason Street

-As I mentioned above, The Fairmont is a historic hotel on Nob Hill San Francisco.
-This four star hotel is so gorgeous and in the perfect location.
+As I mentioned above, The Fairmont is an historic hotel on Nob Hill San Francisco.
+This four-star hotel is gorgeous and in the perfect location.

 - Concierge services

 - Spacious rooms and suites

 - All rooms include a flat screen TV, minibar, and an iPod docking station

 - High speed internet

 - Private parking is available on site for an additional charge

 Rooms here start at around $240 a night.
 Compare nightly rates for the Fairmont Hotel on Booking.com.

 Here are the two other highly rated four-star hotels on Nob Hill San Francisco:

 - The Scarlet Huntington Hotel: 1075 California Street

-- This hotel is right across the street from both Grace Cathedral and Huntington Park.
+- Right across the street from both Grace Cathedral and Huntington Park

 - 135 spacious rooms in this landmark hotel

 - Award-winning Big 4 Restaurant with American cuisine on-site

 - InterContinental Mark Hopkins San Francisco: 1 Nob Hill